Chenyt-Dev/coding/AAA_No_Categories-1-100.md

 ### 73. Set Matrix Zeroes
 * Set the flags in-place.
 Need to be careful of the orders for setting zeros.
 The flags should be the last ones.

+### 74. Search a 2D Matrix
+* Do binary search 2 times.
+* Need to be careful of the boundries.